 - 1/2 c. frozen corn

 - 1 can Great Northern beans, rinsed and drained

-- Take the vegetable broth (bay leaf discarded) and add into the onions mix; along with the remainder of the ingredients (carrots, peas and beans).
-Bring to a boil and then simmer on low heat for 10 minutes.
+- Add the carrots, peas and beans and bring to a boil and then simmer on low heat for 10 minutes.

 - Preheat the oven to 375 degrees.

 - Take a small chunk of dough and roll out between two pieces of parchment paper.
 Roll out to 1/4″ thickness and slightly bigger than your palm (see recipe tutorial).
 Gently place into a greased muffin tin.
 If the dough rips, do not freak out.
 Using your fingers, gently push it back together.